Developer: Hudson Soft

 Apply the above patch to a Japanese v1.0 ROM.
 The game will start out in the main test menu.
 There are no color palettes used in this menu, so a Super Game Boy will show the previous screen's palette.

 Test various tile maps to be used during gameplay.
-Press A to switch between display mode ("DISPLAY") where up/down changes tile map or scrolling mode ("SCROLL") where directional pad scrolls.
+Press A to switch between display mode ("DISPLAY") where Up/Down changes tile map or scrolling mode ("SCROLL") where the directional pad scrolls.
 Each tile map is supposed to be used with a specific primary and secondary graphics bank.
 The unmodified ROM has all but the pause screen on default values.
 The patch assigns "correct" banks to all but two entries: 0x09 and 0x0D.

-Switching display modes is not possible properly without the patch, because there is a bug in the original menu code that will read the same press twice, thus resulting in turning scroll mode on followed by turning scroll mode off immediately afterwards.
+Switching display modes is not possible properly without the patch, because there is a bug in the original menu code that will read the same button press twice, thus resulting in turning scroll mode on followed by turning scroll mode off immediately afterwards.